 Well, No!
 Like other Smart TV brands, Hisense is also plagued with problems.
-Major problems pertain to display and controls that call for repair through troubleshooting or replacement in severe cases.
+Major problems pertain to displays and controls that require repair through troubleshooting or replacement in severe cases.
 While these problems do not arise often, they can cause alarm whenever they occur.

 The good news is we can fix them all.

 This article will discuss some common issues faced by Hisense Smart TVs.
-We will also provide solutions to these issues so that you don’t need to worry about them anymore.
+We will also provide solutions to these issues so you no longer need to worry about them.